redis-developer/redis-ai-resources/python-recipes/context-engineering/notebooks/section-4-integrating-tools-and-agents/README.md

 # Section 4: Integrating Tools and Agents

-**⏱️ Estimated Time:** 2-2.5 hours total
+**⏱️ Estimated Time:** 3.5-4.5 hours total

 ## 🎯 Overview

 This section teaches you how to build intelligent agents that combine RAG, memory, and tools to create adaptive, multi-step workflows.
-You'll progress from understanding tool fundamentals to building a complete course advisor agent.
+You'll progress from understanding tool fundamentals to building a complete course advisor agent, and then learn how to scale it with semantic tool selection.

 ## 📚 Notebooks